 On Sunday I happened upon an art exhibit at Gallery Le Deco ギャラリー・ルデコ in the Shibuya area of Tokyo.
 On the 3rd floor I was fortunate to come across vibrant and uplifting work from several young artists, most/all of whom are art students in Tokyo.
 The exhibit was titled t√5. ひとよひとよににほんがてん, which is far too complex for google to translate properly…I get “Ten books in the world one person I”.
 The artists: Hideshi Ito 伊藤秀司, Hiromitsu Saitou 齋藤弘光, Yusuke Yamashita 服部桜, Sakurako Hattori 山下由介, Akiko Hashimoto 橋本晶子.

-A work by Hiromitsu Saitou 斉藤弘光 …
+Works by Hiromitsu Saitou 斉藤弘光 …

 I have just started to scratch the surface of the Tokyo art world, but if this exhibit is any indication,my eyes will get tired before I run out of transcendent images to feast on.
 In my last post I confirmed my love of drawing and shed my cynicism regarding photography.
 Consider this my baptism into the religion of painting.
 I don’t have the background to comment on the technical or art historical merits of these paintings, but I can provide the following observations: